Colorado town sued after asking couple to take down anti-Trump signs

 “Many people who liked my signs have asked me what happened to them,” Jensen said in an ACLU's press release.
 “I tell them the town forced me to remove them under the threat of fines, prosecution or jail.”

-The ACLU of Colorado filed a lawsuit in U.S. District Court in Denver late last month, asking for damages and that Fraser’s code provisions be declared unconstitutional.
+The ACLU of Colorado filed the lawsuit in U.S. District Court in Denver late last month, asking for damages and that Fraser’s code provisions be declared unconstitutional.

 APPEALS COURT GIVES NEW LIFE TO SARAH PALIN'S DEFAMATION LAWSUIT AGAINST NEW YORK TIMES